 Today in Tribe History: October 28, 1995

-The Atlanta Braves allow just one hit and defeat the Cleveland Indians by a 1-0 final to win Game 6 and clinch the World Series title.
+The Atlanta Braves allow just one hit and defeat the Cleveland Indians by a 1-0 final to win Game 6 and claim the World Series title.

 Indians starter Dennis Martinez gave it his all on the mound, lasting four and two-thirds scoreless innings.
 He allowed four hits and walked five in that short 82-pitch span, but somehow escaped harm’s way.

 With eight one-hit innings and eight strikeouts, Tom Glavine was the game’s winning pitcher and the series MVP.
-He won two games in the series and allowed a combined four hits over 14 innings in the series.
+He won two games in the series and allowed a combined four hits over 14 innings.
 Mark Wohlers earned his fifth save of the postseason with a perfect ninth inning, getting three balls in the air to end it.

 Five of the six games between the two clubs were decided by one run.